PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_exercises.md

 | Y2’  | NULL | 4e2 |
 |Y2’ + Y2’|Y2’|4e2|

 If we plot this graph, we can see the steady states of Y1 and Y2 are different once again.
 Can you repair the system to find the appropriate reaction rate for X2 -> X2 + Y2 to make the steady states equal once more?
-Are you about to adjust the reaction Y2 + Y2 -> Y2 as well?
+Are you able to adjust the reaction Y2 + Y2 -> Y2 as well?
 Do the reaction rates scale at the same rate?

 ## Internal notes -- resolve before publication